kerimkaynakcigames/Sequentior/docs/sequentiormanager/sequentiorgrapheditor.md

 ![Sequential List Window](../img/sequentiorgrapheditor_createnodewindow.jpg)

-In this window, you can browse all the sequential nodes that can be added to the graph and they are all categorized.
+In this window, you can browse all the sequential nodes that can be added to the graph and they are all categorized and they have short descriptions.

 Also, you can search for a sequential node by typing to the textbox on top of this window.

+!!! tip
+    You can search by keywords of the sequentials as well as titles.
+For example when you search for "delete" it will also display "Destroy" sequential in the list.

 Now click __Debug__ and all the sequentials in Debug category will appear.
 There is only __Log__ sequential in Debug category.